NVISOsecurity/ee-outliers/documentation/CONFIG_OUTLIERS.md

 ```

 ## Sudden Appearance models
-The sudden_appearance model looks for outliers by finding the sudden appearance of a certain field(s).
+The sudden_appearance model looks for outliers by finding the sudden appearance of a certain value of a specific field,
+or multiple fields.
 Example use case: tag the sudden appearance of a website that has never been visited in the
 past by a specific user or computer.